High-resolution Earth System monitoring and diagnostics for sustainable applications (HIRES-APP)

 The project HIRES-APP (2024–2027) of the Hans-Ertel-Centre for Weather Research (HErZ) is a joint research group of the Universities of Bonn, Cologne and Tübingen.
 Our research aims at providing basic research for the German Meteorological Service (Deutscher Wetterdienst, DWD) and to initiate and support new developments within DWD.
 We contribute primarily to the HErZ competence areas Climate monitoring and Earth system forecasting with contributions to Data assimilation and predictability as well as Optimal use of weather and climate information.

-HIRES-APP will also contribute to optimally exploiting weather and climate information for society.
-With our partner EWI (Institute of Energy Economics at the University of Cologne), a stakeholder-oriented energy index that quantifies the impact of weather events on the energy system will be developed.
-The index will serve to communicate forecasts of different time scales to relevant energy system stakeholders.
+HIRES-APP also contributes to optimally exploiting weather and climate information for society.
+With our partner EWI (Institute of Energy Economics at the University of Cologne), a stakeholder-oriented energy index that quantifies the impact of specific weather events (e.g. “Dunkelflauten”) on the energy system is being developed.

 HErZ Cologne/Bonn Legacy